 One of the qualities of an effective teacher is to be fair and equitable.
 But what does that really mean?
 How can you be fair and equitable to every single student in your classroom?
-As a child, I’m sure if your sibling got a scoop of ice-cream, you wanted a scoop of ice cream.
+As a child, I’m sure if your sibling got a scoop of ice cream, you wanted a scoop of ice cream.
 Or if your sibling got a car at 16, then you felt entitled to that same privilege at 16.
 That’s just fair, right?

-Some teachers think the same principle applies in their classroom.
+Some teachers think the same principle applies in their classrooms.
 If I give Bobby this, I must give Suzy this.
 In some instances, this theory may prove true.
 However, when it comes to reading instruction, this is false.
-You must realize that equity does not mean equal when it comes to instructing a student how to become an effective reader.You must realize that equity does not mean equal when it comes to instructing a student how to become an effective reader Click To Tweet
+You must realize that equity does not mean equality when it comes to instructing a student on how to become an effective reader.

 Equal means giving each child the same exact prescription, but equitable would be giving each student what they need.
 Part of being an effective teacher is trying to figure out this complex balance of what each child needs to be successful.
-If you know that Bobby will be successful with one hug a day, and Suzy would be successful with two hugs a day, there is nothing wrong with giving Bobby one hug and Suzy two hugs if they both will be successful.
+If you know that Bobby will be successful with one hug a day, and Suzy will be successful with two hugs a day, there is nothing wrong with giving Bobby one hug and Suzy two hugs if they both will be successful.
 This same principle applies to your reading instruction.

 When it comes to small group reading instruction, you can meet with some groups more than others.
 What does equitable look like in my classroom?
 My lower groups need me every day, therefore, I meet with them every day.
 The average and high groups meet with me as needed.
 Stop feeling guilty.
 Jump in there and find the balance that works in your classroom.

 How do you make sure you’re giving equitable reading instruction?